16 October 2019

 “Back then hearing aids were very big and for a while I tried to get by without them.
 When I reached my twenties I realised I needed to wise up as I was missing out on conversation and I started wearing two hearing aids.
 I think wearing hearing aids has become more acceptable; they’re smaller now, you can get them in different colours and there’s been lots of improvements with digital technologies.”

 Stuart is no stranger to fundraising challenges, previously completing the Edinburgh marathon and the Mourne Wall Walk for RNID.
 Originally from Belfast, Stuart started volunteering five years ago and has been on the Northern Ireland Advisory Group for three years.

 Despite the rain and fog, Stuart finished the challenge with a smile on his face, proudly wearing his half marathon medal.
 He said:

 “I must have climbed Donard over 100 times but never after a half marathon.
 The weather wasn’t great but it was a fun day and I’m pleased to have raised some money to support people with deafness, tinnitus and hearing loss in Northern Ireland.”

-If you are interested in fundraising for Action on Hearing Loss, please email [email protected]
+If you are interested in fundraising for RNID, please email [email protected]

 Notes to editors